 Around six centuries later, Spain is still mostly Catholic.
 It is the the national religion and, in 2017, almost 70% of the population consider themselves to be Catholic.
 And just over 25% of these people practice religion at least once a month.
 This tradition of religion is not unusual, we can see something similar with Catholicism in Italy and, in fact, with other religions in countries that are normally perceived as less religious, such as Norway.

 Like can be expected, older people believe more than younger people, and those in rural situations are more likely to be religious than city dwellers.
 At the same time, in Spain, religion class in school only refers to learning about the Catholic religion (unless you are at a specific non-Catholic, other denomination school) and the other option students have is ethics.
 Also, many non-religious people go to Catholic schools as they are known for being better than public ones, perpetuating this education to younger generations.
-The way Catholicism is absorbed into Spanish life is something so normal that I am fascinated by it.
+The way Catholicism is absorbed into Spanish life is something that has been quite normalized into everyday life that you might not even notice it is there unless you are looking for it.

-One of the things that most struck me is the Spanish interpretation about morality, especially in comparison to American culture.
-I feel like in the U.S. those people who consider themselves to be religious preach the idea of what it means to be moral in terms that are not even considered in the scheme of right and wrong here in Spain.
-I understand that this may be because I am a small town girl, but I always felt like church-goers tended to take all the stuff they found important—for example, Lent—seriously.
-Here people don’t eat meat on the last Friday before Easter Sunday, but they don’t really know why, it is just tradition (I might even know more about it that the average person on the street, and I've never celebrated it).
+One of the things that is striking about Catholicism is that the Spanish interpretation about morality, especially in comparison to American culture.
+It feels like in the U.S. those people who consider themselves to be religious preach the idea of what it means to be moral in terms that are not even considered in the scheme of right and wrong here in Spain.
+For example, religious celebrations or recognition such as Lent always seem to be taken serious by church-goers back home.
+Here people don’t eat meat on the last Friday before Easter Sunday, but they don’t really know why, it is just tradition.
 In Spain, the things that belong to practicing Catholics in the U.S. directly form part of Spanish community celebration of traditions that can be traced back centuries.

-This also means, from my perspective, that some morality questions that we see in the United States are not planted as such here.
+This also means, from our perspective, that some of morality questions that we see in the United States are not planted as such here.
 For example, homosexuality is Spain not a question most Catholics will even question as a morality issue—in fact, Spain is one of the first nations in the world (number three) to accept gay marriage.
 And there is an acceptance of homosexuality that is reflected throughout Spanish society, despite being considered a Catholic country.
-I translate this to the idea that people are not judged in the same way for many actions because the cultural interpretation of these actions are unique to what we see in the U.S. As someone who is not religious, this surprises me because, as a child, I always interpreted religion as an “all-encompassing” thing and I have begun to learn that this is simply not true but that cultural difference do exist.
+This means that religious interpretation of what is right and wrong is something that might not be all-encompassing but that cultural difference do exist.

 Integration into Spanish Culture

 We talked about it a little bit during Christmas time, but especially at Easter time we can see how integrated Catholicism is into the Spanish culture.
 For example, with processions we can see how devoted people are to the Catholic traditions, even if they seem paradoxically non-religious the rest of the year.
-For me, this was really hard to understand because I don’t really understand people who ‘sort of’ do religion.
-Then I realised that Semana Santa is not only Catholic, but it is also Spanish.
+As an outsider, this can be really hard to understand because you expect people to either be religious or not.
+However, especially in the case of Semana Santa, it is important to realize that this celebration is not only Catholic, but it is also Spanish.
 It is a way for people to connect with their communities and share history together, not just a way to celebrate the Catholic religion.
-In this way I can appreciate the way the local churches continue to bring their communities together once a year (and many months in training).
+In this way you might find yourself appreciating the way the local churches continue to bring their communities together once a year (and many months in training).

-While the religious-not-religious aspect of Spanish life is not easy for me to understand, I am beginning to see how the lines are blurred between what is Catholic and what is Spanish.
-And I am starting to understand how we cannot compare religion in the U.S. to Catholicism in Spain—to some level, it is all encompassing and has been for hundreds of years (longer than the United States has been a country).
+While the religious-not-religious aspect of Spanish life may not be easy to understand at first from an outsiders perspective, you will soon begin to see how the lines are blurred between what is Catholic and what is Spanish.
+And remember, we cannot always compare religion especially because Catholicism in Spain, to some level, is all encompassing and has been for hundreds of years (longer than the United States has been a country).

 What is your experience with religion in Spain?
 Let us know!

-*I don’t know what the most politically correct word is here, but from what I understand they wanted to get rid of anyone who didn’t truly convert, which they believed would purify the Spanish race.
+*This might not be the most politically correct word is here, but from what we understand they wanted to get rid of anyone who didn’t truly convert, which they believed would purify the Spanish race.